UffizziCloud/docs/docs/config/compose-spec.md

 # Uffizzi Compose file reference

-This document describes the Uffizzi Compose file that is used to define and preview multi-container applications using Uffizzi.
+This document describes the Uffizzi Compose file that is used to define and preview multi-container applications on the Uffizzi platform.
 Based on Docker Compose, a Uffizzi Compose file is a structured YAML format that provides Uffizzi with configuration details needed to preview an application.
 Uffizzi Compose utilizes the Docker Compose [custom extension format](https://github.com/docker/compose/issues/7200), `x-uffizzi`, to specify configuration options used by Uffizzi.
 This means that all Uffizzi Compose files are valid [Docker Compose v3.9](https://docs.docker.com/compose/compose-file/compose-file-v3/) files; however, the reverse is not necessarily true since Uffizzi only supports a subset of the full Docker Compose specification.
 This document describes all parameters that are supported by Uffizzi Compose and which are required or optional.

 ## Compose file structure

-The Uffizzi Compose file is a YAML file defining `services` (required), `configs`, `secrets` and `x-uffizzi` elements.
+The Uffizzi Compose file is a YAML file defining `services` (required), `configs`, `secrets`, and `x-uffizzi` elements such as `ingress` (required).
 Other Compose top-level elements such as `networks`, `version`, and `volumes` are not currently supported by Uffizzi.
 As a YAML file, a Uffizzi Compose should comply with the [YAML Specification](https://yaml.org).
 It is recommended to name your Uffizzi Compose file `docker-compose.uffizzi.yml` (Note: You can use either the `.yml` or `.yaml` extension).
 At a minimum, a Uffizzi Compose file must include `services` and `ingress` (a sub-level element of `x-uffizzi`).
 Services are the containers that make up your application, and ingress tells Uffizzi which container should receive incoming HTTPS traffic.
 Ingress requires a service and port number that the service is listening on.

 ## Uffizzi extension
 Docker Compose supports [vendor-specific extensions](https://github.com/compose-spec/compose-spec/issues/17) for platforms like Uffizzi to supplement the Compose specification with parameters that are specific to that vendor's platform.
 For example, the Uffizzi extension, `x-uffizzi`, gives you the ability to add event triggers to your compose file.
 In the following example, a new preview will be deployed when a pull request is opened on GitHub: